Reading time: 4 minutes

 To improve the hospital pharmacy’s ordering processes and boost efficiency, a medication management software helps to control and manage all orders in order to ensure a smooth ordering process.

 Now, the actual unit dose administration begins – the most important process for implementing the 5R rule.
 To ensure that the right patient receives the right drug in the right dose, the drugs are first repackaged into patient-independent unit doses.
-The fully automated repackaging process makes sure that each unit dose contains a specific label with information from the original pack, such as lot number or expiration date.
+The fully automated repackaging process makes sure that each unit dose contains a label with information from the original pack, such as lot number or expiration date.
 Maintaining the integrity of the drug manufacturer's original packaging is a priority; it avoids contamination that arise by humans or with other medications.

 To create a patient-specific therapy, all the required medications are bundled in a plastic ring by an automated unit dose packaging and dispensing solution such as TheraPick.
 An additional card is attached to the ring that contains patient-specific data, such as the name and time the medication was taken.